ObzenFlow/obzenflow-fsm/README.md

 Finite State Machines are at the heart of how ObzenFlow works.
 This is our own custom implementation of a **Mealy machine**, that makes intention tradeoffs to support async closures for the right balance between correctness and architectural flexibility.
 Flexibility is required due to ObzenFlow's extremely expressive middleware and monitoring systems.

+## Project Naming

+- **ObzenFlow** is the main workflow/orchestration project and overall system.
+- **ObzenFlow FSM** is this reusable finite state machine library that powers ObzenFlow, published as the Rust crate `obzenflow-fsm`.

 This FSM library requires contexts to be wrapped in `Arc`.
 This is a deliberate design choice to support:

 1. **Async closures** - Handlers are async blocks that need to own their data (primary reason)